 The West Highland White Terrier is a smart, friendly and engaging dog who’s lineage dates back to the early 1900s.
 Owners of this dog breed enjoy impressive intelligence in their pet, but are faced with specific and often daunting challenges when it comes to keeping their Westie’s appearance up to par.
-So let’s look at how to groom a Westie at home.
+So let’s look at 4 easy Westie Grooming tips along with some advice on how to groom a Westie at home.

 While Westies are well-known for their affection and overall intelligence, keeping their coat shiny and healthy is a big part of overall care and therefore should be taken into account when deciding to bring this cute little breed into your home.

 In order to groom a Westie successfully, grooming practices should begin at a very young age.
 The sooner the dog becomes accustomed to grooming procedures, the more comfortable he/she will be with being groomed and allowing the owner or professional groomer to attend to specific yet simple needs.

 In addition, following a regular grooming regine from the puppy stage can prove to be very beneficial with respect to removing any groomer ansiety your dog might experience later on.